My Story

 In 2020 I packed in the corporate world to go all-in.

-The invisible limitations fell away, and I was able to create the life I had been fantasising about for years.
+Many invisible limitations fell away, and I was able to create the life I had been fantasising about for years.

 Feel free to email me at ben@benlucas.co, in particular if you want to comment how much you enjoyed my jokes.